alicefr/kubevirt-debug/privileged-node-pod/README.md

 vary.
 In this example, we'll assume that KubeVirt CR is called `kubevirt` and installed in the `kubevirt` namespace.
 You can easily find out how it is called in your cluster by searching with `kubectl get kubevirt -A`.

-We will need to retrieve the original `virt-launcher image to have exactly the same QEMU binary we want to debug.
+This is necessary as we need to retrieve the original `virt-launcher image to have exactly the same QEMU binary we want to debug.

 Get the registry of the images of the KubeVirt installation:
 ```bash